-- 1015 AN ANIMAL MASK on a PAPER PLATE using any art and craft materials. - 1016 A hungry CATERPILLAR made from cardboard tubes. - 1017 A FINGER PAINTING of a TREE.
+1015 A HAPPY FACE on a PAPER PLATE using any art and craft materials.

+1016 A FISH made from cardboard tubes.

+1017 A FINGER PAINTING of a SLIDE.
 Size A4.
 The exhibitor's name to be stated on the back.

 The Pre-school Arts and Crafts trophy will be awarded to the best exhibit in these classes.
-2022 winner: Aisling O'Malley
+2023 winner: Hadleigh Lister